Cadillac V series: First-generation V series

-The first V-series model of the Cadillac family was the CTS, which was built on GM Sigma Platform like the core model but given the GM LS engine from the C5-generation Corvette Z06, along with its a six-speed Tremec manual transmission.
+The first V-series model of the Cadillac family was the CTS, which was built on the GM Sigma Platform like the core model but given the GM LS engine from the C5-generation Corvette Z06, along with a six-speed Tremec manual transmission.
 Since the LS was a V8 engine, it required a unique engine cradle distinct from the base CTS V6.
 Larger anti-roll bars and larger shocks were also added, and the spring rate was significantly increased.